How to Become a School Librarian

 - Collaborate with teachers, specialists, and curriculum consultants for the design and implementation of units and lessons

-- Provide leadership and expertise for necessary to ensure that the school library program thrives
+- Provide the leadership and expertise necessary to ensure that the school library program serves the intended purpose

 - Create an environment where collaboration and creative problem solving work in partnership to pursue education

 - Facilitate benchmarking the library program to school, state, and national standards

 - Create a resource-based environment that is conducive to active and participatory learning

 - Maintain and follow up-to-date district policies regarding materials selection, circulation, reconsideration of materials, copyright, privacy and acceptable use

 - Encourage instructional technology to engage students and to improve learning,

 - Collect and analyze data to improve instruction and to demonstrate correlations between the library programs and student achievement

 - Ensure that support material for curricula include information, media, visual, digital, and technological literacy to support all students